apache/spark/docs/sql-migration-guide-upgrade.md

   - Since Spark 3.0, CSV datasource uses java.time API for parsing and generating CSV content.
 New formatting implementation supports date/timestamp patterns conformed to ISO 8601.
 To switch back to the implementation used in Spark 2.4 and earlier, set `spark.sql.legacy.timeParser.enabled` to `true`.

-  - In Spark version 2.4 and earlier, CSV datasource converts a malformed CSV string to a row with all `null`s in the PERMISSIVE mode if specified schema is `StructType`.
+  - In Spark version 2.4 and earlier, CSV datasource converts a malformed CSV string to a row with all `null`s in the PERMISSIVE mode.
 Since Spark 3.0, returned row can contain non-`null` fields if some of CSV column values were parsed and converted to desired types successfully.

 ## Upgrading From Spark SQL 2.3 to 2.4